Saving Data Using JSON Parameters

 Sample for @json_values_f2

-Here is a sample of generated commands for insert, update, and delete procedures:
+Here are sample commands for insert, update, and delete procedures:

 EXEC [s24].[view_cashbook_json_values_f2_delete] @id = 21;